n0r1sk/bosnd/examples/apache-httpd-tomcat/README.md

 [![Try in PWD](https://cdn.rawgit.com/play-with-docker/stacks/cff22438/assets/images/button.png)](http://play-with-docker.com/?stack=https://raw.githubusercontent.com/n0r1sk/bosnd/master/examples/apache-httpd-tomcat/docker-stack-pwd.yml)

-After the stack has started, click on the **80** visible in the PWD ui.
+After the stack has been started, click on the **80** visible in the PWD UI.
 This will open a new browser tab.
 There you will see the **It work's** text from the Apache httpd.
 This is perfect, as it shows that the Apache httpd has started.
-Now append the following to the url in the browser window: ```/demo/versiontest.jsp```.
-This will open the demo webapplication from the Apache Tomcat which we have included.
-It will show your session id.
+Now append the following to the url in the browser window: ```/demo/versiontest.jsp```, for example ```.../demo/versiontest.jsp``` This will open the demo webapplication from the Apache Tomcat which we have included.
+It will show your session id and a session access count.
 If you open up a second, **independed** alternative browser and paste the url from the first one, you will get a new session there.
-Now refresh the page.
+Now refresh the page multiple times.
 You will notice, that you stay in the same session.
 Voila!

 The Docker stack will start the ```Bosnd``` prepared Apache httpd and two additional Apache Tomcat workers.
 It will configure itself flawlessly!
 Scale the ```docker service scale pwd_tomcat=4``` and see the magic!
-Add ```/jkmanager``` to the url in the browser to access the jkstatus page of the ```mod_jk``` module.
-After a few seconds, the additional worker will come up! (see screenshot 2)
+Add ```/jkmanager``` to the url in the browser to access the jkstatus page of the ```mod_jk``` module, for example ```direct.labs.play-with-docker.com/jkmanager```.
+After a few seconds, the additional worker will come up there! (see screenshot two)

 ## Screenshots